 The point would be whether or not furniture plays the same role as clothes.
 I think the answer is “NO” in Japan, at least.
 We don’t invite people to home much, and so, all the interior items are basically selected without much care what others think.
 In Japan, furniture doesn’t work as a tool for self-exhibition, different from clothes.
-Aren’t you interested in our furniture selected by the Japanese for self-satisfaction for half a century?
+Aren’t you interested in our furniture selected by the Japanese people only for self-satisfaction for half a century?

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.